cfjedimaster/raymondcamden2020/about.md

 <img src="https://static.raymondcamden.com/images/ray2019c.jpg" style="float:left;margin-right:10px">

 My name is Raymond Camden.
-I'm a father of seven living in beautiful Lafayette, Louisiana.
+I'm a married father of eight  living in beautiful Lafayette, Louisiana.
 I am a Lead Developer Evangelist working at [HERE](https://here.com) Most of my time is spent writing, researching, or presenting.
 When I'm not behind a computer, I'm an avid XBox/PS4 player, enjoy movies, and read like crazy.

 I've been lucky to have been invited to speak at many conferences over the years.
 If you would like me to speak at your conference or organization, please <a href="/contact">contact</a> me.
 I can cover pretty much any topic you see my blog about, but feel free to request just about anything.
 I love presenting on topics I'm not yet familiar with as it gives me a chance to learn something new.